Cutting your toenails seems like a simple task, but, if done wrong, it can result in ingrown toenails, cut skin, or the spread of fungus.

 psoriasis, a skin condition that causes rapid cell build up on the skin’s surface

-If you think that you have a fungal infection, make an appointment to see your board-certified podiatrist.
+If you think that you have a fungal infection, make an appointment to see your Philadelphia podiatrist for toenail fungus laser treatment.